“Aikido is all about attack. But it is about correct attack:

-The power of interception resides in it being effected as early as it is possible to do so, which is immediately the actual threat is clear and evident.
+The power of interception resides in it being effected as early as it is possible to do so, which is immediately before the actual threat is clear and evident.

 “How can you tell that is the case”?” is a question raised by the incompetent, the untrained and the lazy.